wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 1. Download the latest firmware [from GitHub](https://github.com/wntrblm/Castor_and_Pollux/releases/latest).
 It will be a `.uf2` file.
 1. Connect your module to your computer using [a USB cable](#connecting-with-usb).
 1. Place Castor & Pollux in bootloader mode by quickly pressing the `Reset` button twice.
 The reset button is the small button next to the USB port.
 Once in bootloader mode, you should see an external drive on your computer named `GEMINIBOOT`.
-1. Copy the `.uf2` file from step 1 to the `GEMINIBOOT` drive.
+1. Copy the `.uf2` file from step one to the `GEMINIBOOT` drive.
 The module should restart by itself.

 ## Open source hardware & software

 Castor & Pollux is completely open source and hacking is encouraged.

 -   The [firmware](https://github.com/wntrblm/Castor_and_Pollux/tree/main/firmware) is available under the [MIT License](https://github.com/wntrblm/Castor_and_Pollux/tree/main/firmware/LICENSE).
 Note that the firmware uses some third-party libraries that are under different, but compatible terms.
 Read the full text of the license for more details.
 -   The [hardware designs](https://github.com/wntrblm/Castor_and_Pollux/tree/main/hardware) are available under the permissive [CERN-OHL-P v2](https://cern-ohl.web.cern.ch/) license, and is designed using [KiCAD](https://kicad.org/), which is free and open-source.
-You can open the hardware files using KiCAD, or you can check out a PDF of the schematics for the [mainboard](https://github.com/wntrblm/Castor_and_Pollux/raw/main/hardware/mainboard/mainboard.pdf) and the [jackboard](https://github.com/wntrblm/Castor_and_Pollux/raw/main/hardware/jackboard/jackboard.pdf).
+You can open the hardware files using KiCAD, or you can download a PDF of the [schematics](https://github.com/wntrblm/Castor_and_Pollux/raw/main/hardware/mainboard/mainboard.pdf).

 ![Open Source Hardware Association mark](images/oshw.svg){class=oshw} Castor & Pollux is [certified open source hardware](https://certification.oshwa.org/us001060.html).